gabrielnavas/shop_flutter_app/README.md

 # Shop Flutter App

+## Before all
+- Create a firebase project.
+- Add the URI to the const String api in the lib/constants/api.dart file.

+## specs

 - Small shop project with a Firebase backend.
 - With state manager and data persistence on Firebase.